-Harford County Public Schools and Harford Community College projects made up the majority of the fiscal year 2023 General County Capital Budget.
+Harford County Public Schools and Harford Community College projects made up the majority of the fiscal year 2024 General County Capital Budget.
 Some of the major expenditures were:

 - Homestead Wakefield Elementary School Major Project will construct a new school to replace the three-building school.
-Expenditures in fiscal year 2023 totaled \$4.3 million. - The Harford Technical High School Limited Renovation Project had expenditures of \$3.2 million in Fiscal Year 2023.
-The project will include systemic renovation projects which include HVAC, windows, doors, and plumbing along with updating the culinary arts and cosmetology program spaces. - The Center for Educational Opportunity Roof Replacement will replace the roof on the main building and annex along with the planetarium which has ponding water, failing expansion joints and the roof membrane is pulling away from the gravel stop.
-In Fiscal Year 2023, expenditures were \$1.5 million.
+Expenditures in fiscal year 2024 totaled \$9.7 million. - The Aberdeen Middle School HVAC Systemic Renovations project had expenditures of \$1.5 million in Fiscal Year 2024.
+The project will include systemic renovation projects which include replacing the building's heating system, building control and fire alarm systems, windows and doors. - The Chesapeake Welcome Center is being reconfigured to be the College's new Welcome Center with upgrades to include multi-story additions to the building.
+The Center will provide services for new and returning students, as well as the community.
+In Fiscal Year 2024, expenditures were \$5.9 million.

-Long-term debt At the end of the current fiscal year, the County had Installment Purchase Agreements, Bonds, Lease Agreements, and SBITA Agreements debt outstanding of \$702.6 million.
-Of this amount, \$92.0 million is considered self-supporting debt, funded through various surcharges and assessments related to the operation of the water and sewer systems of the County.
-Also considered self-supporting are \$34.4 million in installment purchase agreements to purchase easements for agricultural land preservation, payable from special revenue funds supported through one-half of one percent of the transfer tax levy, and \$10.7 million associated with the incremental property tax revenues related to a special taxing district.
+Long-term debt At the end of the current fiscal year, the County had Installment Purchase Agreements, Bonds, Lease Agreements, and SBITA Agreements debt outstanding of \$684.7 million.
+Of this amount, \$84.3 million is considered self-supporting debt, funded through various surcharges and assessments related to the operation of the water and sewer systems of the County.
+Also considered self-supporting are \$32.6 million in installment purchase agreements to purchase easements for agricultural land preservation, payable from special revenue funds supported through one-half of one percent of the transfer tax levy, and \$10.2 million associated with the incremental property tax revenues related to a special taxing district.